 Using new technology to optimize the conservation of energy via the Smart Grid is expected to increase the efficiency of today’s system by around 9% by 2030.
 Don’t be fooled by the single digit percentage, this innovation will save more than 400 billion kilowatt-hours each year.

-Providers and developers of Smart Grid technology have propelled the energy industry into a new era of reliability, availability, and efficiency.
+Providers and developers of solar technology have propelled the energy industry into a new era of reliability, availability, and efficiency.
 Smart Grids will also help to integrate an increasing amount of renewable energy generation into the grid and allow smarter ways for consumers to control their energy consumption.

 Fuel cells rely on hydrogen as their energy source, offering more efficient electricity generation with fewer emissions generated in the process.